glanceapp/glance/docs/configuration.md

 ### Docker
 The Docker widget allows you to monitor your Docker containers.
-To enable this feature, ensure that your setup provides access to the **docker.sock** file.
+To enable this feature, ensure that your setup provides access to the **docker.sock** file (also you may use a TCP connection).

 Add the following to your `docker-compose` or `docker run` command to enable the Docker widget: